Planning your project

 There are many benefits to using a Journey builder, including:

-- Increased efficiency – by using a platform, you can design and build your journeys quickly and easily.
+By using a platform, you can design and build your journeys quickly and easily.
 This speeds up time-to-market, and ensures you're not constrained by your technical abilities.